jkol7/lotus-io/README.md

-# Scranton Tranquility Yoga Studio
+# Lotus.io

-Currently working on a website for a local yoga studio.
-It will be using an API at first for yoga poses then move to custom data.
+Currently working on a website for a yoga resource app.
+It will be using an API for yoga poses.

 ReactJS, MaterialUI, HTML, CSS